-Recently we talked about how to read your cat's “tail language.”
+Recently we talked about how to read your cat's tail language.
 Now let’s look at some of the most unique cat tails out there!
 We pick our top four unique cat tails and take a look at some favorites among cats with long tails, cats with fluffy tails, and cats with striped tails.

 Top 4 unique cat tails

 It’s easy to see where the “perm” comes in with the distinctive shaggy ringlets found on the LaPerm cat’s tail.
 This breed’s curls typically come in when they are between 2 and 3 years old.
 (LaPerm kittens are often born bald!)
 This breed started out on a farm, and maintains the energy and activity levels of a barn cat—without the skittishness.

 American Ringtail cats carry their unique tails curled over their backs.
 Despite what some may think, this isn’t a deformity or result of an injury—it’s just the super cute way this breed does it!
 While friendly, the American Ringtail is an uncommon breed that carries over some endearing behaviors from their feral ancestors, like hiding their food throughout the house to eat later on.

 Cats with long tails

 The tiny Kinkalow cat breed is a cross between the Munchkin and the American Curl.
 Their elegant tails are often longer than the length of their bodies!
 These cats also sport cute curled ears.
 When a Kinkalow is born, their ears usually start off straight, and as they age, they begin to curl backward.
 Playful and cuddly, these forever kittens act like kittens, too

-In addition to her hallmark silvery-blue dense coat, the Russian Blue cat displays her elegance with a long, tapering tail.
-These cats are known as the Archangel cats due to their Russian port of origin.
+In addition to their hallmark silvery-blue dense coat and vivid green eyes, the Russian Blue cat displays their elegance with a long, tapering tail.
+These cats are known as the “Archangel cats” due to their Russian port of origin.
 If you’re looking for a gentle and playful cat that doesn’t mind being cuddled but values their independence, this is the kitty for you.

 Cats with fluffy tails

 Balinese cats are known for their fine, silky fur, striking blue eyes, and plumed tails.
 These fine-boned, graceful cats are named after dancers on the Indonesian island of Bali.
 Although they are essentially a long-haired version of the Siamese, they’re a distinct breed with traits that set them apart.
 But like the Siamese, they are extremely loving and vocal.

-Norwegian Forest Cat
+Norwegian Forest cat

 The beautiful Turkish Angora cat has a tail that changes somewhat with the seasons: In the summer, the tail is fluffy, while in the winter it becomes fully plumed to complement the full winter coat.
 Like their cousin the Turkish Van, this breed isn’t commonly found outside their homeland of Turkey.
 They are a national treasure known for their love of water!

 Cats with striped tails

 While tabby isn’t a breed of cat, it’s a very common coat pattern found among countless cat breeds.
 Striped (mackerel), spotted, and classic tabbies quite often display striped tails.
 Where do these stripes come from?
 Researchers discovered that the gene Dkk4 actually “maps” patches of thick and thin skin during fetal cat development.
 Thick patches are later covered with darker fur, while thin patches are later covered with lighter fur.